neophilology/English-Homer/growth_journal.md

 # Project Journal

 This is a learning log.
-The entries are insights into the process, lessons and mistakes, i.e, cautionary tales!
+The entries are insights into the process, lessons and mistakes, i.e., cautionary tales!

 I'll try to keep some keywords in each log to identify the area of each entry:
 - #file_management
 - #eda
 - #nlp